CDM Solutions for Federal Agencies

 How SentryWire Supports CDM Requirements

 SentryWire delivers enterprise-grade Continuous Diagnostics and Mitigation CDM solutions that strengthen federal cybersecurity programs through continuous monitoring, high-fidelity packet capture, and real-time threat detection.
-Our platform supports DHS CISA CDM objectives, OMB Memo 14-03, and FISMA requirements while giving federal agencies the deep, packet-level insights needed to manage cybersecurity risk.
+Our platform supports DHS CISA CDM objectives, OMB Memorandum M-21-31, FISMA, and the NIST Cybersecurity Framework, giving federal agencies the deep, packet-level insights needed to detect threats, validate controls, and manage cybersecurity risk.

 Direct Support for DHS CISA CDM Capability Areas